adrn/ahw2017-ml/THEPLAN.md

 * We then count out everyone else to randomize the room a bit
 * Within each group, each person will help with everything, but each person is the "lead" on a specific role (that they self-organize to assign):
-    * *Data munger*: Turn data into matrix X and vector y for supervised, matrix X for unsupervised.
+    * *Data munger*: Turn data into matrix `X` and vector `y` for supervised, matrix `X` only for unsupervised.
 Generate separate Train and Test data for supervised.
     * *Model trainer*: Take data, train a scikit-learn model for their assigned method, experiment with any hyper-parameters
     * (**supervised**) *Cross-validator*: Improve the accuracy of the model by